ampproject/amp.dev/pages/content/amp-dev/documentation/courses/teachers.md

 - The course uses the online editor Glitch.
 No IDE or local web server is required!

 ### Certification
-If you are interested in our certification program, please <a href="mailto:morsssss@ampproject.org">get in touch.</a>
+If you are interested in our certification program, please <a href="mailto:morsssss@amp.dev">get in touch.</a>

+### Talk to us
+Are you using these courses?
+Do you want to tell us about your experience?
+Or do you have ideas for how they can improved?
+Do you want to share your own version of the courses with the community? <a href="https://docs.google.com/forms/d/1H0qp9m5jq2ZaiaoU9zWu3Vd_WRGuluV7xPs14jxneSA/viewform" target="_blank">Give us feedback!</a>